 Once the progress bar reaches the right, the conversion process finishes.
 Before playing it on your TV, try playing the file on your computer to see for any quality issues or any other problems,

-If everything is okay, paste the converted video file back to the USB and play the video on your TV.
+If everything is okay, paste the converted video file to the USB and play the video on your TV.

 Wrap up